prog4biol/pfb2019/problemsets/Python_01_problemset.md

         ```
         >>>  Remember, write a bit, then run your code, write some more, then run again.
 This makes code easier to debug.

 4. Use `sys.argv` (make sure to import sys!!!) to retrieve your name, favorite color, favorite activity, and favorite animal from the command line.
-Remember to check out the [example in the notes](https://github.com/prog4biol/pfb2018#command-line-parameters-a-special-built-in-list)
+Remember to check out the [example in the notes](https://github.com/prog4biol/pfb2018#command-line-parameters-a-special-built-in-list).
+Print all the variables in one print statement.
+ - try using commas to separate your print arguments.
+ - try using '+' to separate your print arguments.

 5. Make sure to keep your remote repository synced with your local repo.
 (ADD/COMMIT/PUSH)